 Originally pegged at $3.5 billion, expected to open a decade ago, East Side Access is the most expensive project of its kind in the world.
-And it will carry a mere 162,000-weekday riders, at best.
+And the state estimates that it will carry a mere 162,000 weekday riders, at best.
 But that’s around 50% of all LIRR riders, marking the estimate as wildly optimistic.
 This boondoggle will saddle New Yorkers with the costs for decades.

 By David Stone

 Critics say that East Side Access was doomed from the start, thanks to Cuomo’s mismanagement and incompetence.
 The original budget was pre-Cuomo and grossly underestimated, but he expanded the mistake, which some saw as a sweetheart deal, billed to taxpayers, for campaign contributing labor unions and their contractors.

 The project was plagued by delays and cost overruns caused by union rules requiring nonproductive labor.
 The final price tag is estimated at over $12 billion – from an original $3.5 billion.
 The original opening date?
 2010.
 And now, Cuomo’s successor, Kathy Hochul, projects a December 2022 finish line.